Skip to content

 Password Policies

-Password Policies is a Setup page where administrators define the password requirements for users in the org.
+Password Policies is the Salesforce Setup page where an administrator defines the password rules that apply to user accounts in the org.

 § 01